 We’ve chosen seven of the best cheap vacuums.
 We’ve looked into customer feedback, our own experiences, manufacturer specs, and, of course, prices.
 Note, though, that the following aren’t ranked by what’s cheapest — we think value for money is more important.

-This handheld convertible stick vacuum packs quite a punch with 15000 pascals of suction.
-It’s a multi-surface machine that works on fine dirt and stubborn debris, pet hair, and even pet litter.
-Plus, it only weighs 4.6 pounds.
+This handheld convertible stick vacuum packs quite a punch with powerful 600W suction.
+It’s a multi-surface machine that works on fine dirt and stubborn debris, pet hair, and crumbs.
+Plus, it only weighs 5.57 pounds.

-It has five height adjustment modes to work on various surfaces, including carpets, hard floors, and furniture.
-With flexible steering, it gives you more control and access to tight spots.
+It has a 1.3-liter easy-to-remove dust cup to work on various surfaces, including carpets, hard floors, and furniture.
+Being lightweight gives you more control and access to tight spots.
 There’s also a HEPA filter for better breathing.

-Other features include a 1-liter dust cup, a non-slip handle, and an LED light.
+Other features include a highly efficient brush and six meters of a power cord.
 You get a crevice tool as well.

 Why We Love It